 A large deposition of plaque in the arteries can rupture that part of the artery.
 In this area, there may be a blood clot and a large clot can stop blood flow in a coronary artery.
 When the blood flow slows down or blocked, you will have chest pain or heart attack.

 Plaque is not restricted to a specific area; rather it can be formed in other arteries that take oxygen loaded blood to the brain and limbs.
 Therefore other health problems like stroke, carotid artery disease, and peripheral arterial disease occur.

 Can we prevent high levels of LDL?

 Healthy lifestyles always contribute good health.
-To decrease the LDL levels, we should follow a healthy eating plan, regular physical activity including yoga, exercises, and weight management.
+To decrease the LDL levels, one should follow a healthy eating plan, regular physical activity including yoga, exercises, and weight management.